NetherlandsForensicInstitute/puma/README.md

 ```shell
 pip install pumapy
 ```
 Now you can use Puma!
 The code below is a small example on how to send a WhatsApp message, you can run this on a phone that has WhatsApp installed and has a registered WhatsApp account:
 ```python
 from puma.apps.android.whatsapp.whatsapp import WhatsappActions

 alice = WhatsappActions("<INSERT UDID HERE>")  # Initialize a connection with device
 alice.send_message("Hello world", chat="<Insert the contact name>")  # Send a message to contact in your contact list
 ```
-Congratulations, you just sent a WHatsApp message without touching your phone!
+Congratulations, you just sent a WhatsApp message without touching your phone!
 You can now explore what other function are possible with Puma in [WhatsApp](puma/apps/android/whatsapp/README.md), or try a [different application](#supported-apps).
 Or you could even start working on [adding support for aa new app](CONTRIBUTING.md).